kunaagar/training-be-module-04/targeting-service-module/README.md

 ### Prerequisites

 You need to have the player management service before performing this excerise.
-Follow the instructions that can be found here: [Enterprise Integration Module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module).
+Follow the instructions from [Enterprise Integration Module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module).

 ### Installation & Configuration